omniscale/imposm3/README.md

   Automatically creates tables with lower spatial resolutions, perfect for rendering large road networks in low resolutions.

 - Limit to polygons:
-  Limit imported geometries to polygons from Shapefiles or GeoJSON, for city/state/country imports.
+  Limit imported geometries to polygons from GeoJSON, for city/state/country imports.

 - Easy deployment:
-  Single binary with only runtime dependencies to common libs (GEOS, SQLite and LevelDB)
+  Single binary with only runtime dependencies to common libs (GEOS, ProtoBuf and LevelDB)

+- Route relations:
+  Import all relation types including routes.

 - Support for table namespace (PostgreSQL schema)